kopecan3/PIA_Project/readme.txt

 System: WSL Ubuntu-18.04

 Training Haar Cascade
 Please read file buildOpenCV.txt to build opencv version 3.x.
+(Or refer to pythonWindows txt if you want to use e.g. python on Windows for the training.)
 Than read the file training.txt to train the HaarCascade

 Folder structure: